Winter Wellness Series Part 1

 When the days are short and the weather is cold, we can feel like curling up on the sofa with a good book and never looking up until the weather breaks.
 But of course, that wouldn’t be wise, would it?
 Remember the mantra, ‘everything in moderation’, and apply it to your activities.

 Stay in touch with family and friends, whether it’s via social media, face time, phone, text, or email.
 Just keep the communication lines open and the in-person visits on the schedule when you can.

 Of course, our skin can pay the price for the cold, dry weather, and as woman over 50 we need to be vigilant in how we care for it.

 Here are a few quick tips: use warm, not hot water when washing your face and body, then gently blot your skin dry and use a moisturizer daily.
 Oh, and here comes the reminder to hydrate again…drink plenty of water!

 We’ll cover much more about skin care in the winter months in the next post in this Winter Wellness series.
 See you there!

-Here’s a handy tool for you to help you remember these essential winter self care suggestions.
+Here’s a handy tool for you to help you remember these essential winter wellness ideas and self care suggestions.
 It’s free, and is in the Resource Library.
 You’ll find it in the Healthy Living and Wellness section, and can gain access right here: